Mr. Ronald Conti, President

 Susan DeVito, a graduate of Randolph High School, was sworn into office in January of 2017 for a three-year term.

-Currently, Mrs. DeVito works for the Sage Day Schools, a private therapeutic school system, as the district’s Educational Technology Coordinator.
-She develops, trains, and coaches the entire staff on technology and how to integrate it into their classroom.
-Broadening her educational technology knowledge, Mrs. DeVito has become a SMART Certified Trainer as well as a Google Certified Educator Level 2.
+Currently, Mrs. DeVito works for the Mahwah Township Public Schools, as the district's Supervisor of Technology Integration, PreK-12.
+She develops, trains and coaches the district staff on technology and how to integrate it into their classroom.
+Broadening her educational technology knowledge, Mrs. DeVito has become a SMART Certified Trainer, Google for Education Certified Trainer and a Mocrosoft Innovative Educator.
+Mrs. DeVito is an active member of the New Jersey Educational Computing Cooperative (NJECC) and has presented at their statewide educational technology conference in 2017 and 2018.

-Beyond her professional career, Mrs. DeVito is currently in her final semester of graduate school and will be graduating with a Master’s in Educational Technology with a Supervisor’s Certificate in May of 2017.
+Beyond her professional career, Mrs. DeVito received a Master's in Educational Technology with a Supervisor's Certificate in May of 2017.

-Wanting to start a family, Mrs. DeVito and her husband opened their house to the Division of Child Protection and Permanency in 2015 and became an official Fernbrook family when they adopted their daughter in August of 2017.
+Wanting to start a family, Mrs. DeVito and her husband opened their house to the Division of Child Protection and Permanency in 2015 and became an official family when they adopted their daughter in August of 2016.

 Mr. Chris Treston